saibotsivad/obsidian-gtd-no-next-step/README.md

 Obsidian plugin for GTD workflow that adds a badge to projects with no defined next step.

+> **Note:** Evan already made this plugin before me, they just finished "going live" like a day or so after and I didn't realize!
+His is much more fully featured and handles edge cases I hadn't even thought of, so go use that instead! https://github.com/Ebonsignori/obsidian-at-symbol-linking

 ## My GTD Workflow

 My workflow in Obsidian is that each GTD "project" is a file within a folder named "Projects":